Learn something new every day

 Since a field operations manager is in charge of coming up with strategies, it is also part of his duties to make sure that they are being implemented correctly.
 Operations managers usually work with a team of front-line supervisors to delegate and communicate performance expectations and incentives.
 In some industries, operations managers also serve as a point of escalation, particularly in customer contact centers and business process services.
 For example, if the operations manager establishes an average performance quality expectation of 95 percent customer satisfaction, he will continuously monitor performance reports, stepping in to help correct shortcomings when necessary.

-Providing feedback and coaching is an essential component of being a field operations manager.
+Providing feedback and coaching is an essential component.
 Besides being responsible for sales and service performance, the field operations manager may also need to ensure that the work environment is safe.
 A manager may need to provide instruction and communicate proper work methods, in addition to "best practices" as they are discovered.
 "Best practices" are what the firm considers to be the optimal way of performing certain job tasks.

 Creating a budget and deciding what amount of funds can be allocated to various functions is another major task assigned to a field operations manager.
 He may need to work with a predetermined budget figure and decide or approve how it is going to be spent.
 For example, he may allocate a maximum of 30 percent of the budget to labor, 20 percent to training costs, 25 percent to sales and service, and 25 percent to supplies.
 The operations manager may also need to maintain good customer relations by helping field personnel work around internal obstacles related to policy and procedure.